Section Image

 817 Wayne Ave NE, Abingdon, VA 24210

-Charming Townhome in Abingdon Va in the very desirable Edgemont Community close to the Coomes Center and the Creeper Trail This Home features 2 bedroom 1.5 bathrooms very spacious primary suite with walk-in closet.
-Entering the foyer, you have a very inviting living room and the cutest galley kitchen with stainless steel appliances, Custom Cabinetry, Oak Hardwood floors flowing throughout the
+Charming Townhome in Abingdon in the very desirable Edgemont Community, close to the Coomes Center and the Creeper Trail.
+This Home features 2 Bedrooms,1.5 bathrooms, as well as a very spacious primary suite with a walk-in closet.
+Entering the foyer, you have a very inviting living room and the cutest galley kitchen with stainless steel appliances.
+There is custom cabinetry and oak hardwood

 Debbie Lambert Matt Smith Realty